James-McTighe/2-2_lammps_git/doc/src/Howto_lammps_gui.rst

   the plots in the *Charts* window in milliseconds.
 The default is to redraw the plots every 500 milliseconds.
 This is just for the drawing, data collection is managed with the previous setting.
+- *HTTPS proxy setting:* Allows to enter a URL for an HTTPS proxy.
+This may be needed when the LAMMPS input contains :doc:`geturl commands <geturl>` or for downloading tutorial files from the *Tutorials* menu.
+If the ``https_proxy`` environment variable was set externally, its value is displayed but cannot be changed.

 Accelerators:
 ^^^^^^^^^^^^^